NATO Forces Work Together to Maintain Mission Readiness

-LIVERPOOL, UNITED KINGDOM (May 25, 2023) A Multi-Functional Towed Array (MFTA) is crane lifted from the fight deck of the Arleigh Burke-class guided-missile destroyer USS Ramage (DDG 61) onto the pier during a port visit in Liverpool, United Kingdom, May 25, 2023.
+LIVERPOOL, UNITED KINGDOM (May 25, 2023) A Sailor assigned to the Arleigh Burke-class guided missile destroyer USS Ramage (DDG 61) poses for a photo after the successful installation of the ship's Multi-Functional Towed Array (MFTA) in Liverpool, United Kingdom, May 25, 2023.
 Ramage is part of the Gerald R. Ford Carrier Strike Group on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied, and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Adriones Johnson)

 |Date Taken: